cristinapellegrino/BUAN6505-Final-Project/README.md

 *   What season has the most crime incidents reported?
 Do different seasons see an increase in crime incident reports at different hours?
 *   Have different years observed different patterns in terms of monthly counts of crime incident reports?
 *   Do weekends or weekdays have more crime incidents reported?
-*   What location area has the highest concentration of crime incident reports?
+*   What area has the highest concentration of crime incident reports?

 ## **Project Outline**
 ---